dhop90/pentair-pool-controller/README.md

 ## Issues
 Currently this is very specific to my setup.
 Manually change the Device Handler to fit your environment.

-Change circuit definition in parse function as needed
+Change circuit definition in initialize function as needed
 ```
 circuit = [
         spa:'1',